alunablue - stock.adobe.com

 It calls SnapTree “distributed redirect-on-write”.
 Changes are written to new blocks every time and the “distributed” part refers to the fact changes are written across the file system.

-Cohesity has native snapshot management integration with Pure Storage arrays.
+Cohesity has native snapshot management integration with Pure Storage arrays, as well as HPE Nimble flash storage and Cisco HyperFlex NAS.

 In addition to traditional backup, Commvault allows customers to take backups of array snapshots.
 These can be stored elsewhere in case of problems on the storage array that cut access to snapshots held there.